Microorganism sheds new light on cancer resistance

-Category: Climate Hits: 0Scientists describe T. adhaerens' unusual behavior, including its capacity to repair its DNA even after significant radiation damage and to extrude injured cells, which later die.
+Category: Environment Hits: 1Scientists describe T. adhaerens' unusual behavior, including its capacity to repair its DNA even after significant radiation damage and to extrude injured cells, which later die.
 The findings advance scientific investigations of natural cancer-suppression mechanisms across life.
 Insights gleaned from these evolutionary adaptations may find their way into new and more effective therapies for this leading killer.

 Read more https://www.sciencedaily.com/releases/2021/12/211223101432.htm